Opal: Multimodal Image Generation for News Illustration: Discussion

-P11 and P8 both mentioned that text-to-image systems have an advantage in terms of copyright.
-P8 mentioned that as opposed to browsing the internet for inspiration and running into potential concerns of copyright infringement such as accidentally taking inspiration from other people's illustrations, they could freely use the generations from Opal in any way.
-Both referred to Opal as a great resource to generate reference photos that they could trace over.
+We found in our user study that news illustrators were receptive to Opal and could greatly benefit from the computational assistance of text-to-image AI.
+Participants were able to find strong use cases in their generations, taking them for use as is, treating them as design material / reference images, or simply inspiration.
+Additionally, participants touched upon some of the advantages text-to-image models had over traditional tools like Google Images or Pinterest.
+As opposed to browsing the internet for inspiration, where one could run into potential concerns of copyright infringement or accidentally draw too much inspiration from others illustrations, our participants felt they could freely use the generations from Opal in any way.
 Text-to-image systems also have the advantage that they can generate images into galleries infinitely but in a curated and mostly controlled manner.
-For example, within Google Images or Pinterest, it is impossible to avoid certain types of results or automatically explore in a clean and declarative manner.
-They instead return millions of results, whereas text-to-images systems can return higher quality sets with differences that can be followed and captioned.
+For example, with Google Images or Pinterest, users are often overwhelmingly returned with millions of tangential results, whereas text-to-image systems can return more intentional sets.